MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/devprop-type-uint16.md

 To set a property whose base data type is DEVPROP_TYPE_UINT16, call the corresponding **SetupDiSet*Xxx*** property function and set the function input parameters as follows:

--   Set the *PropertyType* parameter to DEVPROP_TYPE_UINT16, set the *PropertyBuffer* parameter to a pointer to a buffer that can contain at least one USHORT value, and set the *PropertyBufferSize* parameter to **sizeof(**USHORT**)**.
+- Set the *PropertyType* parameter to DEVPROP_TYPE_UINT16, set the *PropertyBuffer* parameter to a pointer to a buffer that can contain at least one USHORT value, and set the *PropertyBufferSize* parameter to <strong>sizeof(</strong>USHORT<strong>)</strong>.

 - Set the other function input parameters as appropriate to set the property.

 Requirements
 ------------